If I were you, I wouldn’t be reading any kind of bloggy introduction to a post with the title of Bacon Jam. I’d be skipping to the recipe.

 - In a medium dutch oven, brown the bacon on medium low heat until it is nice and brown and has rendered it’s fat, about 20 minutes

-- Remove the bacon from the pot with a slotted spoon and leave about 1 T fat in the pan.
+- Remove the bacon from the pot with a slotted spoon and leave about 1 tablespoon of fat in the pan.
 (Reserve the remainder for another use)

-- Add the maple syrup, coffee, apple cider vinegar and bacon.
+- Add the apple cider vinegar, maple syrup, coffee, and bacon.
+Bring to a simmer.